Overton Circular walk

 Further information about each place and the associations they had for Jane can be found in panels within the main walk directions.
 All of these places are in the first five miles of the walk (ie up to and including Steventon church).

-Overton is on the line to Salisbury and served by hourly trains out of Waterloo Monday to Saturday but only every two hours on Sundays.
+Overton is on the line to Salisbury and served by hourly trains out of Waterloo, taking just under an hour.
 Get the train from London before 10.00am to get to The Fox in time for lunch.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|